omkar2810/Inclusion_Exclusion_Phrase_Mining/README.md

 ***
 ## Citation

-If you use our code or paper in your work, please cite as
+If you use our code, dataset or paper in your work, please cite as
 ```
 @InProceedings{10.1007/978-3-030-72240-1_27,
 author="Gurjar, Omkar